mrvisser/template-typescript-eslint-tsoa/README.md

 - `eslint` + `prettier` + configuration infected with my opinions
 - `jest` for testing
 - `tsconfig` outputs to a `dist/` directory that is the module main entrypoint
+- `tsoa` for request routing
+- `bunyan` wired in for logging
+- `node-config` wired in for configuration

 How to use it:
 https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template